fatfreecrm/fat_free_crm/README.md

 ### [Running Fat Free CRM as a Rails Engine](http://guides.fatfreecrm.com/Running-as-a-Rails-Engine.html)

 Run the Fat Free CRM gem within a separate Rails application.
 This is the best way to deploy Fat Free CRM if you need to add plugins or make any customizations.
+Note that it is not yet simple to 'bolt' Fat Free CRM into your existing rails project, but we're heading in that direction.

 ## Upgrading from previous versions of Fat Free CRM